croedel/PSD-blog/radar.md

 ### Visualization

-The vizualization is based on an Open Source project from Zalando: [https://github.com/zalando/tech-radar]()
+The vizualization is based on an Open Source project from [Zalando](https://github.com/zalando/tech-radar)